 I never would have guessed Deadpool would be the first “X-Men” character other than Wolverine to get a solo movie.
 But thanks to actor Ryan Reynolds’ unwavering support of the project, here it is, and “Deadpool” — now available at Redbox – is unlike any other “X-Men” movie.
 For better or worse?
 That depends greatly on the moviegoer’s taste.
 But for what it is, it’s well done.

-Continue reading “‘Deadpool’ is not your typical ‘X-Men’ movie – but I guess that’s OK”
+Continue reading “‘Deadpool’ is not your typical ‘X-Men’ film – but I guess that’s OK (Movie review)”

 When the first “X-Men” movie came out in 2000, I was immediately intrigued by all the colorful, distinct characters and their unique mutant powers, and the possibilities for standalone movies featuring each of the characters.
 “X-Men” was good on its own, but it was arguably guilty of showing wondrous possibilities more so than satisfying those possibilities; it felt like the tip of the iceberg.

-Continue reading “‘X-Men’ films wisely turn attention to individual characters – but they should go even further”
+Continue reading “‘X-Men’ films wisely turn attention to individual characters – but they should go even further (Movie commentary)”

 The “X-Men” franchise is now a well-oiled machine for its ninth entry, “X-Men: Apocalypse.”Although it has big spectacles – indeed, the fate of humanity is at stake in this one — it hasn’t forgotten that characters, personalities, colorful costumes and creative uses of superpowers drive the saga.
 While some themes (Is Magneto good or evil?
 Are humans going to accept or reject mutants?) are old hat, the franchise remains fun.

-Continue reading “Mix of old favorites, fresh faces make ‘Apocalypse’ another fun ‘X-Men’ romp”
+Continue reading “Mix of old favorites, fresh faces make ‘Apocalypse’ another fun ‘X-Men’ romp (Movie review)”

 When “Origins: Wolverine” came out in 2009, many fans assumed it would be the start of a series of “Origins” films focusing on individual “X-Men” characters.
 That hasn’t materialized yet, but Wolverine himself is so popular that the second solo “X-Men” outing also focuses on him: 2013’s “The Wolverine.”
 While I’m an “Origins” apologist, I have to admit this is a much better film.